eclipse/xtext/xtend-website/download.md

 ### IntelliJ Idea / Android Studio Support {#intellij}

 You can now try the developer preview for Xtend on IntelliJ.
-Add the folowing URL to your update manager
+Add the following URL to your update manager

 ```
 http://download.eclipse.org/modeling/tmf/xtext/idea/2.9.0.beta1/updatePlugins.xml